Ibexian/EastMeetsKitchen/_posts/2017-06-01-vegan-zongzi-chinese-steamed-bamboo-rice.md

     feature: 308-1.jpg
 ---

-If it's around the month of May or June and you happen to see dragon boat races happening in your local rivers, then it's probably the time for zongzi.
+If it's around the month of May or June and you happen to see dragon boats racing along your local rivers, then it's probably the time for zongzi.
 Zongzi-s are these bamboo-wrapped glutinous rice packets, traditional filled with pork, Chinese sausage, beans and peanuts and a salted duck egg.
 They're fragrant, flavorful and comforting.

 <figure>
     <img src="/images/308-10.png">